ibm-cloud-docs/openwhisk/actions_web.md

 ## Error handling
 {: #actions_web_errors}

 A {{site.data.keyword.openwhisk_short}} action fails in two different possible failure modes.
 The first is known as an _application error_, and is analogous to a caught exception: the action returns a JSON object that contains a top level `error` property.
 The second is a _developer error_, which occurs when the action fails and does not produce a response (similar to an uncaught exception).
+{: shortdesc}

 For web actions, the controller handles application errors as follows:

 - Any specified path projection is ignored and the controller projects the `error` property instead.
 - The controller applies the content handling that is implied by the action extension to the value of the `error` property.

-Developers must know how web actions might be used, and generate appropriate error responses.
-For example, a web action that is used with the `.http` extension returns an HTTP response like `{error: { statusCode: 400 }`.
+Developers must know how web actions might be used and then generate appropriate error responses.
+For example, a web action that is used with the `.http` extension returns an HTTP response such as `{error: { statusCode: 400 }`.
 Failing to do so is a mismatch between the implied `Content-Type` from the extension and the action `Content-Type` in the error response.
 Special consideration must be given to web actions that are sequences so that components that make up a sequence can generate adequate errors when necessary.

 ## Disabling web actions
 {: #actions_web_disable}

-You can disable a web action by setting the `--web` flag to `false` or `no` in the CLI.
-Replace `<packageName>/<actionName>` and `<filepath>/<filename>` with the package name, web action name, file path, and filename of your code file.
+{: shortdesc}

 ```bash
 ibmcloud fn action update <packageName>/<actionName> <filepath>/<filename> --web false